Epileptogenesis: Glutamate receptor activation

 Activation of glutamate receptors, including both ionotropic glutamate receptors (such as NMDA and AMPA receptors) and metabotropic glutamate receptors, is a major contributor to early epileptogenic processes.
 Injury-induced excessive release of glutamate results in overstimulation of these receptors, leading to excitotoxicity characterized by sustained neuronal depolarization and a sharp increase in intracellular calcium (Ca²⁺) concentrations.

 Elevated intracellular Ca²⁺ levels activate signaling pathways involving kinases such as Src and Fyn, which are implicated in long-term modifications of neuronal excitability and network architecture.
 Persistent glutamate-mediated excitotoxicity can cause neuronal injury, cell death, and contribute to the disruption of normal synaptic balance.
 While excessive glutamatergic activity is prominent during the acute phase following brain injury, its role appears to diminish during the latent period of epileptogenesis, with other mechanisms, such as inflammatory and structural changes, becoming more predominant.

-Additionally, epileptogenic insults induce long-lasting changes in the expression and function of neurotransmitter receptors and ion channels, contributing to network hyperexcitability.
+Epileptogenic insults induce long-lasting changes in the expression and function of neurotransmitter receptors and ion channels, contributing to network hyperexcitability.
 Alterations in inhibitory signaling are common, including the downregulation or subunit rearrangement of GABA A receptors, which weakens synaptic inhibition.
 Simultaneously, excitatory pathways are often enhanced, with upregulation and increased activation of glutamate receptors, particularly NMDA receptors, further promoting excitotoxicity and neuronal depolarization.
 In addition to changes in receptor subunit composition, a reduction in overall GABA levels and decreased sensitivity of GABA A receptors to the neurotransmitter have been observed, further weakening inhibitory control.
 Hyperexcitability also reflects an imbalance between increased glutamatergic excitation and diminished GABAergic inhibition, a characteristic feature of epileptic circuits.

 Neuroinflammation

-Neuroinflammation is increasingly recognized as a critical contributor to the pathophysiology of epileptogenesis.
+Neuroinflammation is recognized as a critical contributor to the pathophysiology of epileptogenesis.
 Following a variety of brain insults, innate immune mechanisms are activated within the central nervous system, involving microglia, astrocytes, neurons, and vascular cells.

-Among the key molecular mediators implicated in this process are interleukin-1β (IL-1β), tumor necrosis factor (TNF), high mobility group box 1 (HMGB1), transforming growth factor-β (TGF-β), and prostaglandins.
+Among the molecular mediators implicated in this process are interleukin-1β (IL-1β), tumor necrosis factor (TNF), high mobility group box 1 (HMGB1), transforming growth factor-β (TGF-β), and prostaglandins.
 These factors alter neuronal excitability, glial function, and blood–brain barrier integrity through complex transcriptional and post-translational mechanisms.
-A particularly important pathway is the activation of the interleukin-1 receptor (IL-1R) and Toll-like receptor 4 (TLR4) axis.
+An important pathway is the activation of the interleukin-1 receptor (IL-1R) and Toll-like receptor 4 (TLR4) axis.
 IL-1β binds to IL-1R, while HMGB1 engages TLR4, both triggering inflammatory cascades that modulate synaptic function and lower seizure threshold.

 If unresolved, neuroinflammation promotes neuronal hyperexcitability, seizure propagation, neuronal death, and maladaptive synaptic plasticity, thereby contributing to the transition from an initially injured brain to a chronically epileptic state.
-Additionally, inflammatory mediators measurable in the blood or detected by molecular imaging are being investigated as potential diagnostic, prognostic, and predictive biomarkers of epileptogenesis and pharmacoresistant epilepsy.
+Inflammatory mediators measurable in the blood or detected by molecular imaging are being investigated as potential diagnostic, prognostic, and predictive biomarkers of epileptogenesis and pharmacoresistant epilepsy.